versionone/VersionOne.Client.Requestor/README.md

 VersionOne REST Data API.
 It also lets them edit these feature requests.
 A feature request in can eventually become a User Story, or even other types of assets, like Epics.

-It's implemented in 100% customizable HTML, CSS, and JavaScript/CoffeeScript and uses several popular open source libraries like jQueryMobile, Backbone.js, and Backbone Forms.
+It's implemented in 100% HTML, CSS, and JavaScript/CoffeeScript and uses several popular open source libraries like jQueryMobile, Backbone.js, and Backbone Forms.

+**It's designed to be easily customizable for you, so please let us know what you need and we can help you do it.
+We also welcome your own contributions to this project.
+So, fork away!**

 # Contact us if you want use with a private, on premise instance